 #36 How Redland City Council used social media during the 2014 Stradbroke Fires

-In episode 36 of InTransition, we head to Southeast Queensland and to speak with a leader in digital communication in government in Australia, Matt Murray.
+In episode 36 of InTransition, we head to Southeast Queensland and speak with a leader in digital communication in government in Australia, Matt Murray.
 We discuss how Redland City Council used social media to inform and engage citizens during the 2014 Stradbroke Fires.

 Matt is a digital communications specialist with over 12 years’ experience working for government agencies in the UK and Australia.
 His work as a UK local government web manager was recognised when Walsall Council’s website was twice highlighted for outstanding performance by SOCITM in their 2007 and 2009 ‘Better Connected’ reports.
 Returning to Australia, Matt worked for several Queensland Government departments before taking up a digital communications role at Redland City Council in Southeast Queensland.
 Matt’s blogs about social media have been published by comms2point0 and Guardian Local Leaders.
 In July 2013 he founded digital communications blog www.commsgodigital.com.au.